Indiana Criminal Defense Lawyer

 Indiana laws prohibit operating a vehicle while intoxicated (OWI).
 Some states refer to this as driving under the influence (DUI) or driving while intoxicated (DWI).
+While DUI and OWI and used interchangeably, there are some differences between the two.
 An OWI involves driving a car while under the influence of alcohol or drugs.

 According to Title 9 of the Indiana General Assembly, a blood alcohol concentration (BAC) of 0.08 or higher is over the legal limit.

 Penalties for OWI charges depend on many factors, including the BAC, the driver’s age, and any prior charges or convictions.
 They can include license suspension, fines, and jail time.

 Driving Without a License